totsuka1/Iki/README.md

 ## Introduction

-A very Happy New Year to anyone that happens to be reading this!
-2021 was a year of ups and downs, let's see what 2022 brings!

 Iki (Japanese for "breath") is a Google Chrome extension designed to remind us to take care of our physical and mental well-being while programming or working online.
 It monitors session times and provides regular reminders to encourage the user to eat, hydrate, stretch, breathe, call mom, etc.

 ## Author